Recent Faculty Publications

 including his full CV, click here.)

-The Cambridge Companion to Genetics and Education.
+Genetics, Ethics and Education.
 S. Bouregy, E. Grigorenko, S. Latham and M. Tan, eds.
-(New York: Cambridge University Press, forthcoming 2016).
+(New York: Cambridge University Press, 2018).

 What Makes a Death “Good”? in L. Dugdale, ed., Dying in the 21st Century (Cambridge, MA: MIT Press, 2015).